 Distribution: Found in South East Asia to Sumatra, Borneo, Java, the Malay Peninsula, Thailand and Indochina (Mekong basin)

 Habitat: It inhabits fresh or brackish water.
 Swamps, lakes, medium to large rivers, flooded forests, and stagnant water bodies.
 Including sluggish flowing canals, among vegetation.
-Omnivorous, feeds on plants and insects, weeds, fish, frogs, earthworms and sometimes dead animals.
-It is able to breathe moist air so that they can survive out of the water for long periods of time.
-Read more…
+It is able to breathe moist air so that they can survive… Continue reading about Giant gourami here.

 Fish species: Hemibagrus nemurus.